REBELinBLUE/deployer/README.md

 ### Updating

-1. Get the latest colde
+1. Get the latest code

     ```shell
     $ git fetch --all